sandun86/cat-card/README.md

-### Cat Card Application ((nodejs version - 16))
+### Cat Card Application (Nodejs version - 16)
 ----------
-User can bind the two images according to the passed parameters using given API
+User can bind the two images according to the passed parameters using the given API

 Install steps